 - When opening the crate or pen door, take care that your dog does not try to run out past you.
-If you leave the dog with a harness on at all times, then its top strap can act as a safety “grab handle”.
+If you leave the dog wearing a well-fitting chest harness, you can use its top strap as a safety ‘grab handle’.

 Above: It’s healthy for dogs to stretch during recovery.
 The crate or pen should give your dog enough space to stretch and to change position comfortably.

 A few further tips on keeping your recovering dog safe and comfortable